-Please list all citations of literature at the end of the research plan, in the order in which they are cited in the proposal.
+- Please list all citations of literature at the end of the research plan, in the order in which they are cited in the proposal.
 Each complete citation must include the names of all authors, the complete title of any article, the name of the book or journal, volume number, page numbers, and year of publication.
 Please compile a relevant and current bibliography.
 It need not be exhaustive.

-H. Consortium/contractual arrangements.
+- H. Consortium/contractual arrangements.

-I. Consultants.
+- I. Consultants.

-J. Appendix.
+- J. Appendix.

-Letter from Research Mentor/Sponsor: Review proposal and provide a summary of applicant's qualifications as well as anticipated role mentor will play in assuring a successful completion of the proposal.
+Letter from Research Mentor: Review proposal and provide a summary of applicant's qualifications as well as anticipated role mentor will play in assuring a successful completion of the proposal.
+A specific plan for mentorship should be included demonstrating commitment to career development of the applicant.
 The letter should cover the following;

-- His or her qualification in the research area proposed by the applicant - Previous experience as a research mentor - Address the candidate's potential and his/her strengths and areas needing improvement - Nature and extent of supervision that will occur during the award period: - Include a detailed mentorship plan that describes how the mentor will monitor and evaluate the applicant's progress toward independence
+- o His or her qualification in the research area proposed by the applicant - o Previous experience as a research mentor - Address the candidate's potential and his/her strengths and areas needing improvement

-- Include specific milestones during the award (completion of coursework and submission of manuscript) - o Provision of annual evaluation of the candidate's progress - Resources the mentor will make available to the applicant in support of their training: assuring space, supplies and infrastructure.
+- Nature and extent of supervision that will occur during the award period: - Include a detailed mentorship plan that describes how the mentor will monitor and evaluate the applicant's progress toward independence - Include specific milestones during the award (completion of coursework and submission of manuscript) - Provision of annual evaluation of the candidate's progress - Resources the mentor will make available to the applicant in support of their training